We’ve all been there, coming home from a stressful day at work to screaming kids throwing tantrums.

 Be sure you’re setting a good example that is consistent with the behaviors you are asking them to follow.

 Parenting can be stressful and exhausting!
-Always make sure you get time to yourself to make sure you are happy and healthy as well!
+Always make sure you get time for yourself to make sure you are happy and healthy as well!